Dr. John Coplin

 “The best thing about being at Willowcreek is helping with the animals.”

-Isabell lives with her family in Idaho Falls, Idaho.
+Isabelle lives with her family in Idaho Falls, Idaho.
 She is the youngster of our clinic staff.
 She volunteers at the clinic two days a week helping with the animals and doing a variety of other tasks.
-On Saturdays, Isabell cleans stalls and keeps the barn looking great.
-Isabell is an avid rider and is a member of Pony Club.
+On Saturdays, Isabelle cleans stalls and keeps the barn looking great.
+Isabelle is an avid rider and is a member of Pony Club.
 In her spare time she enjoys swimming, riding horses with her family and taking care of an assortment of their other animals.